morfane51/Occazic_Front/README.md

 Copy repository and use `npm install` then `npm run build`.
-Research build of Occazic Front in `/dist` folder and copy in your web server.
+Research build of `Occazic-Front` in `/dist` folder and copy in your web server.

 ### Docker Installation :